vmous/jYoctoSearchEngine/README.md

 ```

 At any point you can type `q!` to exit the search CLI.
 Don't forget to drop a comment or even a github star on your way out :)

+## Tech Report

+Check [here](resources/TECHREPORT.md) for some insights on the YoctoSearchEngine current implementation and future work.

 ## Build Status